fminna/fminna/README.md

 ### Hey there 👋

 I am a Ph.D.
-Candidate at VU Amsterdam working, as part of the AssureMOSS European project, on microservices and containers (Kubernetes and Docker) security.
+Candidate at VU Amsterdam working, as part of the AssureMOSS European project, on microservices and containers (Kubernetes and Docker) static and runtime security.
 More info here: https://assuremoss.eu/

 You can find my previous publications on Google Scholar: https://scholar.google.com/citations?user=Vg42tTAAAAAJ&hl=en&oi=ao